giampaolo/psutil/docs/glossary.rst

       See :meth:`Process.status` and the ``STATUS_*`` constants.

    swap-in
-      The act of moving a memory page from swap space on disk back into physical RAM, making it accessible to the process again.
-Reported as the ``sin`` field of :func:`swap_memory` (cumulative bytes since boot).
+      A page moved from swap space on disk back into RAM.
+Reported as the ``sin`` :term:`cumulative counter` of :func:`swap_memory`.
+On its own a non-zero ``sin`` rate is not alarming — it may just mean the system is reloading pages that were quietly evicted during idle time.
+It becomes a concern when it coincides with a high :term:`swap-out` rate, meaning the system is continuously trading pages in and out.
 See also :term:`swap-out`.

    swap-out
-      The act of moving a memory page from physical RAM to swap space on disk to free up RAM for other processes.
-Reported as the ``sout`` field of :func:`swap_memory` (cumulative bytes since boot).
-A sustained non-zero rate is a sign of excessive swapping.
+      A page evicted from RAM to swap space on disk to free memory.
+      Reported as the ``sout`` :term:`cumulative counter` of :func:`swap_memory`.
+A sustained non-zero rate is the clearest sign of memory pressure: the system is running out of RAM and actively offloading pages to disk.
+Compute the rate of change over an interval rather than reading the absolute value.
       See also :term:`swap-in`.

    swap memory